(0 | 0 Reviews)

 • Roasting the flour perfectly is the absolute secret; it provides the deep nutty flavor that defines this savory dish.

-• Adding a handful of roasted peanuts at the end can provide a magnifique and crunchy contrast to the soft halwa.
+• Adding a handful of roasted peanuts at the end can provide a and crunchy contrast to the soft halwa.

-Nutritional Information(Per 200g)
+Nutritional Information(Per 1 serving)

 Calories